 In the market, you can find conventional stores that have opened up their storefronts and spilt onto the sidewalk.
 Goods are displayed hanging from every possible hook and nail.
 The items on sale range from brand new quality goods, trendy fashion items, and the latest fashions to antiques, large furniture, and junk.

 You can find second-hand clothing, new clothing, handmade goods, art, copper items, brass, Judaica, genuine antiques, furniture, carpets, lamps and light fittings, musical instruments, toys, kitchenware, and much more.
 There are even stores selling Israeli Army memorabilia.

-In among the stores and stalls are art galleries, cafes and restaurants which have become some of the hottest “in” places to dine.
-There is a wide range of cuisine on offer and a range of different styles of eateries from cozy neighborhood cafes to chef’s restaurants.
+Among the stores and stalls are art galleries, cafes, and restaurants which have become some of the hottest “in” places to dine.
+There is a wide range of cuisine on offer and a range of different styles of eateries from cozy neighbourhood cafes to chef’s restaurants.
 At Jaffa Flea Market you’ll find Thai beer; an authentic Greek tavern; excellent bakeries; falafel stores and freshly squeezed juices.

 Highlights of Jaffa Flea Market